Safe Environment and Wellness Resources

 - Conduct daily cleaning and dusting in your personal workspaces, including office spaces, labs and conference rooms.
-Facilities Management will deliver an initial cleaning kit to all 370 mail locations.

 - Because of the added workload on Housekeepers, please empty your office trash cans / recycle containers into larger bins to be placed on each floor.
 Our custodians will then regularly empty these larger containers.

 What happens to a space if an on-campus member in that space contracts COVID-19?

 UC's Environmental Health and Safety will assess the space and determine a safe and effective course of action.
 Any cleaning and sanitization of that space would be based on recommendations from the Centers for Disease Control and Prevention.

 For more information, contact UC Environmental Health and Safety Director Jan Utrecht at email@example.com.

 Good Health Practices

 The same precautions that will protect you from the common cold and the flu will protect you from COVID-19:

 - Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place, or after blowing your nose, coughing, sneezing, or touching your face.
 Use an alcohol-based hand sanitizer if soap and water are not available.

 - Avoid touching your mouth, nose, or eyes.